 Sometimes smart, driven people have a hard time organizing their lives.

 The good news is, organizational skills, time management, and sharpening your focus can ALL be learned with the help of an ADHD therapist.
-This is where I come in, as a neuropsychologist specializing in ADHD.
-I help tweens, teens, and adults reach their full potential, despite living with ADHD.
+This is where we come in, as psychologists specializing in ADHD.
+We help tweens, teens, and adults reach their full potential, despite living with ADHD.
 First, let’s learn more…